ramyabala221190/micro-container-app/README.md

 10. In your npm account, go to packages and check the package you have uploaded. https://www.npmjs.com/package/click-tracker

+11. Everytime the package is updated, repeat steps 5,8 and 9.
+For every change you want to push,
+=>Build the changes,
+=>Version the change
+=>Publish the change

 11. Create an application using "ng new container-app".
 This is the current application you are in.

 12. Install the npm package and follow the instructions in the README of the npm package